opencog/link-grammar/README.md

 enable/disable parsing specific to different dialects/sociolects,
 simply by altering the network of link costs.

-Perhaps a simpler alternative would be to have labeled costs (a cost vector), so that different dialects assign different costs to various links.
+A simpler alternative would be to have labeled costs (a cost vector), so that different dialects assign different costs to various links.
 A dialect would be specified during the parse, thus causing the costs for that dialect to be employed during parse ranking.

+This has been implemented; what's missing is a practical tutorial on how this might be used.

 ### Hand-refining verb patterns:
 A good reference for refining verb usage patterns is: